YulinLi98/INDE_577_Repo/supervised learning/Perceptron/README.md

 # The Perceptron

 The Perceptron is a supervised, single layer neural network binary classifier.
 It is a type of linear classifier.
+The model structure is depicted in the figure below.

 ![image](https://github.com/YulinLi98/Sample_Repo/blob/main/images/Perceptron.png)